Top Ten Ways to Prove a Good Faith Marriage for Immigration

 11. Miscellaneous Documents

 1. Pre-marital or marriage counseling: Some couples will seek counseling before and/or after the marriage with a therapist, social worker, or psychologist.
 The goals of couple’s counseling include, for example, improving communication, dealing with conflicts, and getting the most out of your relationship.
 Counseling may be especially helpful for cross-cultural couples, interfaith couples, interracial couples, or couples where one or both is an immigrant.
 You can submit to the government related evidence, such as the counselor’s bills and copies of any “homework” the counselor may have you do.
-Evidence that you have invested time, money, and effort in counseling tends to be strong evidence of the validity of the marriage.
+Evidence that you have invested time, money, and effort in counseling tends to be strong evidence of the good faith marriage.

 2. Religious records that evidencing the marriage, such as: